 where $\Lambda_r(x)=\{y\in \Omega_\epsilon\colon |x-y|\leq r\}$ and $|\cdot|$ is the Euclidean distance on the continuum torus $\Omega$.
 Let $\Theta_r^\SG$ be the set of $r$-local maxima of $\Phi^{\SG_\epsilon}$.

-Our main object of interest is the extremal process associated with the sine-Gordon field which encodes both the locations of the local extrema and their values.
-It is formally given as the $\epsilon \to 0$ limit of the random measure $\extprocSG$ on $\Omega\times \R$ defined as
+Our main object of interest is the local extremal process associated with the sine-Gordon field which encodes both the locations of the local extrema and their values.
+It is formally given as the $\epsilon \to 0$ limit of the random measures $\extprocSG$ on $\Omega\times \R$ defined as

 where $\delta$ denotes the Dirac measure, $(x, \Phi^{\SG_\epsilon}(x)-m_\epsilon)\in \Omega_\epsilon \times \R$ are random and